fdifrison/java-persistence/README.md

 ![](./images/persistence-context/jpa_transitions.png)

-* A new entity when created for the first time is in the `New` or `Transiet` state; by calling `persist` it goes into `Managed` state; only at flush time a INSERT statement will be executed.
+* A new entity when created for the first time is in the `New` or `Transiet` state; by calling `persist` it goes into `Managed` state; only at flush time an INSERT statement will be executed.
 * By calling `find` (or any other retrieval method), an entity will be loaded into the persistence context in the `Managed` state
 * By calling `remove` on a manged entity, the entity state will change to `Removed` and a flush time this will result in